Access to The Stained Glass Museum

 Our Access Policy

 We are committed to improving access to The Stained Glass Museum in the longer term so that our collections are more widely available to all.
 Recent work undertaken during a 2-year Resilient Heritage Project 'Windows onto the future: investigating options for a more accessible and resilient Stained Glass Museum', funded by the National Lottery Heritage Fund focused on ways in which we can fulfil our future vision to be an ‘accessible visitor attraction’.
+Since Ely Cathedral is a Grade-I listed building it is highly unlikely we will be able to install a lift.
+The Board of Trustees are actively searching for a new accessible site that the museum might relocate to.
 View our Access Policy Statement.

 Plan Your Visit